 Do you love dogs, exercise, and being outside?
 Then you need to be a dog walkers.
 It’s all the fun of having a dog to walk, but you get paid for it!

-For places where the winters are bad, you could offer your services as a snow shoveler!
+For places where the winters are bad, you could offer snow removal services.
 With lots of small jobs, the money adds up quickly.

 If you get quick and efficient, you can make quite a bit of money through online survey sites.
 Some only deal in gift cards or discounts, so choose sites carefully!